A data-based, compassionate leader who gets results.

 Hierarchy of fund disbursement favors charter schools, and our public schools lose funding because of it.
 We need to pay our teachers more, and we need to look at expanding community school opportunities.
 I am opposed to ESAs (or vouchers) that siphon public education money to pay for private school education.

 Fiscal Discipline has been the hallmark of my Mayorship in Oak Hill.
-I’ve returned $1.6M to my city’s reserves, eliminated my own salary, and balanced the budget all six years I’ve been in office.
+I returned $2M to my city’s reserves, eliminated my own salary, and balanced the budget all six years I’ve been in office.

 The radical legislature is wasting tax paying dollars passing unconstitutional bills, like the fetal heart bill, that have to be defended in court at the tax-payers expense.
 I know how to balance a budget, and at the legislature, I will be a voice for smart fiscal decisions.